5 Modifying Containers

 "somepackage==0.1.0"

 To figure out how to add something, a good strategy is to look for other Dockerfiles that might have the package you want installed and borrow their RUN command.
 Then try to re-build your Docker image with that added RUN command and see if it builds successfully.
+Another strategy is to enter an interactive terminal session on your base image, work out the required commands for installing the missing tool/package, then add those RUN commands to your Dockerfile.

 And lastly, make sure that whatever changes you make to your Dockerfile, that you add it to your GitHub repository!